clarkduvall/serpy/docs/custom-fields.rst

 .. code-block:: python

    class ValidateDotField(serpy.Field):
-      def transform_value(self, value):
+      def to_value(self, value):
          if '.' not in value:
             raise ValidationError('no dot!')
          return value

-If more control is needed to control the behavior of the field, override :meth:`serpy.Field.as_getter`.
+For more control over the behavior of the field, override :meth:`serpy.Field.as_getter`.
 When the :class:`serpy.Serializer` class is created, each field will be compiled to a getter, that will be called to get its associated attribute from the object.
 For an example of this, see the :meth:`serpy.MethodField` implementation.